-- Q. The batter directs or utters profanities at an umpire, another player or participant, and/or utters profanities whereby the spectator can hear it; OR if he is the first batter up after a member of his team when playing defensively, was guilty of an infraction under the profanity rule, after both teams have received a mutual warning, for the first occurrence of profanity by either team. - NOTE: 1.
-The first occurrence of profanity by any manager, coach and/or player of either team will result in a warning to both teams. - 2.
-A second occurrence would result in the offending player being called out if he is batter, batter-baserunner, or a baserunner, OR the next batter on the offending team would be called out if the infraction was by a batter, batter-baserunner, baserunner, manager, coach, a defensive player or by a non-participating player (player on the bench). - EFFECT Sec.
-3 Q This is a delayed dead ball call.
+- S. The batter directs or utters profanities at an umpire, another player or participant, and/or utters profanities whereby the spectator can hear it; OR if he is the first batter up after a member of his team when playing defensively, was guilty of an infraction under the profanity rule, after both teams have received a mutual warning, for the first occurrence of profanity by either team. - NOTE: 1.
+The first occurrence of profanity by any manager, coach and/or player of either team will result in a warning to both teams. - A second occurrence would result in the offending player being called out if he is batter, batter-baserunner, or a baserunner, OR the next batter on the offending team would be called out if the infraction was by a batter, batter-baserunner, baserunner, manager, coach, a defensive player or by a non-participating player (player on the bench).

+EFFECT Sec.
+3 S This is a delayed dead ball call.
 If the batter is put out as a result of the play, the out will be enforced with the following batter in the batting order.
-If the batter reaches base safety then he alone will be called out for the use of profanity when the umpire calls "Time". - R. He hits an over the fence home run that is in excess of the number allowed in that category of play.
+If the batter reaches base safety then he alone will be called out for the use of profanity when the umpire calls "Time".